Bandhavgarh & Kanha

 October – February

 Cool, crisp weather makes this the most comfortable time to visit.
-Tigers and other wildlife are active; vegetation thins out making sightings easier.
-Perfect for photography.
+Wildlife activity is good, vegetation is easier to scan, and the light is excellent for photography.

 Summer Season